EazyServer/laravel-model-settings/README.md

 ## Background

 This has been developed to simplify adding "settings" feature to any eloquent model on your laravel project.

-Settings WILL be stored in `json` format, which has it's pros and cons!
+Settings WILL be stored in `json` format/object!
+Is `json` the best way?
+Well it's your call! pros: super flexible, you can add/remove settings without code alteration (apart from `app/config/model-settings.php` see below). cons: expensive when querying/searching for certain `key => value` in `settings` per model.

+`settings` will be casted into Laravel `Collection` for maximum functionality and usage.

 ## Installation
 To install the package via Composer: